Chicken sold at Costco recalled because it may contain plastic

 The recall is classified as Class I high or medium risk, which the agency terms as having "a reasonable probability that the use of the product will cause serious, adverse health consequences or death."
 There have been no confirmed injuries, "but FSIS believes the hard plastic pieces could be sharp and possibly cause an injury," it stated.

 FSIS urged consumers to check their freezers for the recalled product, which should be thrown out or returned to the place of purchase.
-Consumers with questions can call Foster Farms' hotline at 1-800-338-8051 or email info@fosterfarms.com.
+Consumers with questions can call the Foster Farms hotline at 1-800-338-8051 or email info@fosterfarms.com.

 The problem surfaced when the Livingston, California-based company notified FSIS that it had heard complaints from consumers about hard clear plastic in the poultry products with a best-by date of August 11, 2023, the agency noted.